 - And following that, the scene where the car catches fire, which they're laughing about, and the dialogue between Neal and Del about Neal's credit card:

-Neal: How could you rent the thing without a credit card anyway?
-I mean you could but how could you?
+Neal: How could you rent the thing anyway without a credit card?
+You couldn't!
+How could you do it?

 Del: Oh I gave this gal behind the counter a set of shower curtain rings. (laughs)

 Neal: (stops laughing immediately) You can't rent a car with shower curtain rings, Del.

 Del: (stops laughing) Well, uh, somehow your Diners Club card wound up in my wallet and I just...

 Neal: You STOLE it!

 Neal: You stole it!
 I knew you stole it!
 You stole the card!
 And then you rented a car!
 And then you BURNED IT UP!!!
 I knew you stole it.

 Del: No I didn't!
 I found it in my wallet!
 I thought maybe you put it there.

 Neal: KINDNESS?!
 KINDNESS?!
 You STOLE it!
 He STOLE it!